FreshChoice: History

 The franchise was established in 1995.

 By 2008, it had 15 stores but was yet to expand into Auckland.

-In 2023, Woolworths Group New Zealand began the process of rebranding all of its SuperValue stores as FreshChoice, this was part of a plan to expand the FreshChoice chain to 200 stores by 2034.
+In 2023, Woolworths (New Zealand) began the process of rebranding all of its SuperValue stores as FreshChoice, this was part of a plan to expand the FreshChoice chain to 200 stores by 2034.

+In October 2025, FreshChoice joined the Everyday Rewards program.

 Operations

 There are 74 FreshChoice stores across New Zealand, including 11 in Auckland.
-The stores are operated under franchise agreements with Wholesale Distributors Ltd (WDL), a division of Woolworths New Zealand, one of New Zealand's largest retail and distribution companies.
+The stores are operated under franchise agreements with Wholesale Distributors Ltd (WDL), a division of Woolworths, one of New Zealand's largest retail and distribution companies.